nivertech/atsd-use-cases/HawaiiGasPrices/hawaii_gas_prices.md

 ~~~

 4. Copy the entity name from the default portal into the blank portal (in this case **dqp6-3idi**).
-5. In the blank portal eEnter **price** into metric.
+5. In the blank portal enter **price** into metric.
 This will display the price of fuel as the y column.
 6. In the blank portal copy the county and fuel.
-In this case, enter Hilo for county and * for fuel (* means is shorthand for all).
+In this case, enter Hilo for county and * for fuel (* is shorthand for all).
 7. Your blank portal should now look as is shown below.
 Hit run to output your customized graph.

 ![Figure 12](Figure12.png)